iotaledger/tips/text/0017-message/0017-message.md

 1. The message size must not exceed 32 KiB (32 * 1024 bytes).
 2. When parsing the message is complete, there must not be any trailing bytes left that were not parsed.
-3. The optional `payload type` is known to the node.
+3. The optional `Payload Type` is known to the node.
 4. The message PoW score (as described in [RFC-0024](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0024-message-pow/0024-message-pow.md)) is not less than the configured threshold.
 5. The `Parents Count` is between 1 and 8.

 ### Payloads

 While messages without a payload, i.e. `Payload Length` set to zero, are valid, such messages do not contain any information.
 As such, messages usually contain a payload.
 The specification of the payloads is out of scope of this RFC.
 Below is a table of the currently specified core payloads with a link to their specifications.
-The `indexation payload` will be specified here as an example:
+The _indexation payload_ will be specified here as an example:
 | Payload Name | Type Value | RFC                                                                                                                                                            |
 | ------------ | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Transaction  | 0          | [RFC-0018 (draft)](https://github.com/luca-moser/protocol-rfcs/blob/signed-tx-payload/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md) |